Mjavan/DeepTwoSampleTest-GradCAM/README.md

 - **dataloader.py**: Data loader for train, validation, and test datasets.
 - **masking_feature.py**: Masks the most important features using GradCAM.
 - **applying_mask.py**: Applies the generated mask to the dataset.
-- **/notebooks/**: Jupyter notebooks for model checks, clustering, and heatmap visualization.
+- **notebooks**: Jupyter notebooks for model checks, clustering, and heatmap visualization.

 ## How to Run